grafana/loki/docs/sources/operations/scalability.md

 It is not valid to start the querier with both a configured frontend and a scheduler address.

 The query scheduler process itself can be started via the `-target=query-scheduler` option of the Loki Docker image.
 For instance, `docker run grafana/loki:latest -config.file=/cortex/config/cortex.yaml -target=query-scheduler -server.http-listen-port=8009 -server.grpc-listen-port=9009` starts the query scheduler listening on ports `8009` and `9009`.

+## Memory Ballast
+In compute constrained environments, garbage collection can become a significant factor.
+This can be optimised, at the expense of memory consumption, by configuring a memory ballast using the `ballast_bytes` configuration option.

+A larger memory ballast will mean that standard heap size volatility is less relatively significant, and therefore less likely to trigger garbage collection.
+This will result in lower compute overhead, but higher memory consumption, as the heap is cleaned less frequently.